 Violinist Roman Totenberg became director, an appointment marking the school’s renewed commitment to advanced musical study.
 Totenberg enlarged the faculty with an impressive roster of artist-performers, and founded the Young Performers Program, providing younger musicians with a full music curriculum.
 These efforts, along with reinvigorated programs in chamber music, Dalcroze Eurhythmics, early music, and jazz, brought the school renewed international attention.

 Longy appointed concert pianist and chamber musician Victor Rosenbaum as its eighth Director.
-Under his leadership, the school's conservatory gained increase prominence with the institution and accreditation of a Master of Music degree program.
+Under his leadership, the school’s conservatory gained increased prominence with the institution and accreditation of a Master of Music degree program.

 In celebration of the school’s 75th anniversary, a major capital campaign made possible the renovation of Pickman Hall, the construction of the Bakalar Music Library, which opened in 1992, and additional practice and rehearsal rooms.

 Longy kicked off a $15 million capital campaign to support scholarships, facility renovations, and faculty compensation with a gala event at Boston’s Symphony Hall in June 2000.
 In January 2001, Longy named pianist and educator Kwang-Wu Kim its new president, formally installing him at a ceremony in October.
 His inauguration remarks included these words: “The making of music remains a moral act and an act of courage.
 In the harsh light of today’s frightening reality, our work at Longy stands revealed for what it truly is: noble, necessary, and of infinite value.”